 If your child is old enough to understand you, you can tell them about their trip to the dentist to prepare them.
-Use positive language about the dentist, read books or role-play to show them what happens at the dentist, and tell them the importance of dental care.
+Use positive language about the dentist, read books or role-play to show them what happens at the dentist.
+Teach them the importance of dental care.
 Try to avoid bribery with treats or any other incentive — bribing makes your child think they will have an unenjoyable experience, discouraging them even more.

 Importance of Dental Hygiene from a Young Age

 You as a parent want the best for your child, which means dental hygiene should be at the top of your list to keep your child the healthiest and happiest.
 Here are some reasons why it’s important to have regular dental care from a young age:

 - Wards Off Cavities: The dentist will provide you with information about how to clean your child’s teeth so you can help them ward off cavities.

 - Prevents Further Dental Problems: Through regular checkups and x-rays, your child’s dentist can see how their teeth are growing and can provide you with practical tips to prevent dental problems or diseases.

 - Gets Them Into Healthy Habits: By starting dental health from an early age, eating healthy foods and teaching your child how to take care of their teeth, those healthy habits will follow them long into adulthood.